Artificial organ: Eye

 The most successful function-replacing artificial eye so far is actually an external miniature digital camera with a remote unidirectional electronic interface implanted on the retina, optic nerve, or other related locations inside the brain.
 The present state of the art yields only partial functionality, such as recognizing levels of brightness, swatches of color, and/or basic geometric shapes, proving the concept's potential.

 Various researchers have demonstrated that the retina performs strategic image preprocessing for the brain.
 The problem of creating a completely functional artificial electronic eye is even more complex.
 Advances towards tackling the complexity of the artificial connection to the retina, optic nerve, or related brain areas, combined with ongoing advances in computer science, are expected to dramatically improve the performance of this technology.

 Heart

 Cardiovascular-related artificial organs are implanted in cases where the heart, its valves, or another part of the circulatory system is in disorder.
 The artificial heart is typically used to bridge the time to heart transplantation, or to permanently replace the heart in case heart transplantation is impossible.
 Artificial pacemakers represent another cardiovascular device that can be implanted to either intermittently augment (defibrillator mode), continuously augment, or completely bypass the natural living cardiac pacemaker as needed.
 Ventricular assist devices are another alternative, acting as mechanical circulatory devices that partially or completely replace the function of a failing heart, without the removal of the heart itself.

 Besides these, lab-grown hearts and 3D bioprinted hearts are also being researched.
 Currently, scientists are limited in their ability to grow and print hearts due to difficulties in getting blood vessels and lab-made tissues to function cohesively.

-Kidney

-It has been reported that scientists at the University of California, San Francisco, are developing an implantable artificial kidney.
-As of 2018, these scientists have made significant advancements with the technology but are still identifying methods to prevent the blood clotting associated with their machine.

-The list of the patients who are waiting on kidneys is long, and kidneys are rare compared to other organs.
-Many people couldn't wait for their surgeries.
-Scientists feel the urge of developing an artificial kidney, they have been working hard in order to make a kidney that can function perfectly, and hopefully can replace human kidneys.
-Thanks to the NIBIB Quantum grantees, artificial kidney development advanced, they computed a simulation of how blood flow, they combined their work with a rare expertise in artificial kidney.
-"As developers of this technology know all too well, it is especially frustrating to deal with blood clots, which can both plug up the device, making it useless, and cause dangers to other parts of the body where blood flow would be compromised," said Rosemarie Hunziker, Director of the NIBIB program in Tissue Engineering and Regenerative Medicine.

-An artificial kidney would allow blood filtrate continuously, that would help reduce kidney disease illness and increase the quality of life of patients.